precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-pastix-build.md

 ## Building ARPACK, a CalculiX dependency

-Calculix relies on ARPACK, and when built with PaStiX, we cannot rely on standard distributions of that library, because it doesn't feature 8-bytes integers by default.
-We need to compile it ourself.
-The source code can be found [here](https://www.caam.rice.edu/software/ARPACK/), or by running these commands :
+Calculix relies on ARPACK, and when built with PaStiX, we cannot rely on standard distributions of that library, because it doesn't feature 8-byte integers by default.
+We need to build the [ARPACK code](https://www.caam.rice.edu/software/ARPACK/) ourselves:

 ```bash
 cd ~